JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 (The monophyly of outgroups is not imposed either, like in many other methods.)

-If the estimated network cannot be rooted with the known outgroup, we can check the `.networks` output file.
+If the estimated network cannot be rooted with the known outgroup, we can check the `.networks` output file for a possible alternative network.
 It has a list of networks that are slight modifications of the best network, where the modifications changed the direction of one reticulation at a time.
 For each modified network, the score was calculated.
 So if we find in this list